 Details: Compared to the all-day uphill climb of the previous day, Day 2 on the Scenic Rim Trail is a less strenuous, albeit longer, hike.
 Enjoy your first taste of the magnificent, lush, subtropical rainforests of Main Range.

 The trail leads from grassy eucalypt forest into the shaded coolness beneath the rainforest canopy as you begin to climb steadily along the crest of the Mistake Range.
-You might notice in places that you are walking along an old road alignment.
-This is an old snig track used to haul timber out of the forest.
-In some areas, the rainforest understory is open with a ferny understorey, and the old road is very distinct.
-In others, the dense low growth of tangled vines and rainforest regrowth (including giant stinging trees) limits visibility.
+This day is spent following a wide management trail along an old road alignment.
+This was once a snig track used to haul timber out of the forest, and you will pass an abandoned timber jinker (trailer).
+In some areas, the rainforest understory is open with a ferny understorey, and the old road earthworks are very distinct.
+In others, the dense low growth of tangled vines and rainforest regrowth (including giant stinging trees) limits visibility inside the forest.

 In places the trail skirts close to the escarpment edge with views over the valley.
-Be careful not to walk too close to the edge; one slip could be fatal!
-Continue south towards the Winder—a relic of logging in days gone by.
-In good seasons, water can be collected from a watercourse not far from the Winder by turning off at 152.34624oE, -27.92442oS (approximately 220m south of the Winder) and following an old (partly overgrown) logging track south west, then south, for approximately 400m to a small stream.
+Be careful not to walk too close to the edge.
+Continue south towards the Winder—another relic of logging in days gone by.
+In good seasons, water can be collected from a watercourse not far from the Winder by turning off at -27.92442oS, 152.34624oE (approximately 220m south of the Winder) and following an old (partly overgrown) logging track south west, then south, for approximately 400m to a small stream.

 From the Winder, the Scenic Rim Trail follows the distinct Grade 4 walking track towards Goomburra.
 Day visitors also use the Winder track, so you might meet other walkers (and even management vehicles) as you travel the 5km to your next camp site.
 Situated in open forest on the range crest, it has superb views east over Kangaroo Mountain and Mount Castle to valleys and peaks in the distance.